Authenticating requests using JWT Part 1

 Implementation in Code:#

-- How to authenticate future request that come into the server
+- How to authenticate future requests that come into the server

-- How to authenticate all the request that contain a token
+- How to authenticate all the requests that contain a token

 - The provided token is valid or not